crabisoft/git-pulse/README.md

 - **A GitLab pipeline gets its duration from events sooner than from listings.**
   The listing would need one call per pipeline to know it, so it stores `null`;
   the `Pipeline Hook` reports it directly.
+- **A GitLab deployment event names the environment but not its address.** The `Deployment Hook` carries no external URL, so an event never fills `environmentUrl` there — only the listing does, and the merge keeps what is already stored rather than blanking it.

 Alongside them sit three tables that are not source data: `SyncState` (the cursors), `WebhookSecret` and `WebhookDelivery`.